-The city of Union Gap and Yakima County already declared disaster earlier this week.
+The city of Union Gap and Yakima County already declared disaster, just one week prior to this meeting.

 City Manager Cliff Moore said Yakima might not see much damage but the city needs to declare disaster in order to recieve federal reimbursements for things like search and rescue and recovery if Rattlesnake Ridge causes serious damage.